Indonesia: Sriwijaya Air plane missing shortly after takeoff | DW | 09.01.2021

 Unconfirmed images of small debris fished from the water were broadcast by local media.

-"We found some cables, a piece of jeans, and pieces of metal on the water," CNN Indonesia reported, citing Zulkifli, a security official.
+"We found some cables, a piece of jeans, and pieces of metal on the water," CNN Indonesia quoted security official Zulkifli as saying.

 A patrol boat from the Ministry of Transportation found possible human body parts and oil near to the reported site of a crash, reported local news outlet Kompas.